-The following guidelines are recommended for sites to investigate and resolve complaints that do not fall under or rise to the level of sexual harassment for a formal Title IX complaint, but may fall under state nondiscrimination law generally:
+The following guidelines are recommended for sites to investigate and resolve complaints that do not fall under or rise to the level of sexual harassment for a Title IX complaint, but may fall under state nondiscrimination law generally:

-- 1. Assure the parties that the District takes the allegations seriously, will not tolerate such treatment, and has strong policies against it - 2.
-Inform the parties of applicable confidentiality and non-retaliation guidelines. - 3.
+- 1. Assure the parties that the District takes the allegations seriously, will not tolerate such treatment, and has strong policies against it. - 2.
+Inform the parties of applicable confidentiality and nonretaliation guidelines. - 3.
 Assure the parties supportive measures will be provided in addition to any measures taken to effectively address any alleged discriminatory, harassing or retaliatory behavior, to include providing additional monitoring of the safety of parties and any specific steps to eliminate the conduct.
-Make parties aware of the range of available supportive measures (Attachments K, L, M) and the right to report a crime to law enforcement regardless of whether a formal complaint is filed.
+Make parties aware of the range of available supportive measures (Attachments F, G, G-1) and the right to report a crime to law enforcement regardless of whether a complaint is filed.
 In general, provide supportive measures to the parties in an equitable manner.

-- 4. Provide the names of school or District personnel who can help if the situation continues or escalates. - 5.
+Staff must not disclose information about supportive measures to persons other than the person to whom they apply, including informing one party of supportive measures provided to another party, unless necessary to provide the supportive measures or restore or preserve a party's access to the education program or activity. - 4.
+Provide the names of school or District personnel who can help if the situation continues or escalates. - 5.
 Provide all parties, including parents and guardians, with the District's Nondiscrimination Statement and/or Sexual Harassment Prevention Policy poster summaries or Title IX Protections handout, as applicable.
-The Sexual Harassment Prevention Policy Acknowledgement form (Attachment N) can be used to document the sexual harassment prevention policy has been reviewed and/or explained and is understood by all parties. - 6.
-Harassment: Apart from providing supportive measures and/or investigating complaints generally as outlined here, when determining whether to investigate sexual harassment complaints at the site level, carefully consider all available information and relevant sexual harassment definitions in determining whether the conduct described, if true, would violate the District's sexual harassment policy under either Title IX regulations or state law.
+The Sexual Harassment Prevention Policy Acknowledgement form (Attachment H) can be used to document the sexual harassment prevention policy has been reviewed and/or explained and is understood by all parties.

+6. Harassment: Apart from providing supportive measures and/or investigating complaints generally as outlined here, when determining whether to investigate sexual harassment complaints at the site level, carefully consider all available information and relevant sexual harassment definitions in determining whether the conduct described, if true, would violate the District's sexual harassment policy of under either Title IX regulations or state law.
 Different grievance procedures are available depending on whether Title IX is invoked.
 For the grievance procedures specific to sexual harassment under Title IX regulations, please see Section E below.
 Otherwise, refer to the site-level response and Uniform Complaint Procedures outlined here.